-Non-academic behavioral expectations include interactions with faculty, fellow students, preceptors, patients, members of the health care team and the UT community.
+Behavioral expectations are considered an academic expectation.
+They include interactions with faculty, fellow students, preceptors, patients, members of the health care team and the UT community.
 These expectations also include adhering to the UT Student Code of Conduct policy, UT and UTPA social media policies, UTPA HIPAA policy and the American Academy of Physician Assistants (AAPA) Code of Ethics.

-Examples of non-academic unprofessional behavior include but are not limited to:
+Examples of unprofessional behavior include but are not limited to:

 - Rudeness, disruptive, disrespectful behaviors (profanity, swearing, screaming, etc.) to faculty and staff including video techs or peers